Joan E. Biren: The Furies Collective

+Photography

 It was in the collective that Biren began developing her skills in photography.
-As she has stated, "I needed to see images of lesbians."
-In the 1970s, Biren toured the United States, photographing lesbians at women's events ranging from the Michigan Womyn's Music Festival, anti–Ku Klux Klan demonstrations, writing workshops, sporting events, lesbian-separatist communities, and gay and lesbian pride marches.
-"Wherever lesbians gathered, where I could take pictures, I would be there."
-Her books Eye to Eye: Portraits of Lesbians (1979) and Making a Way: Lesbians Out Front (1987) brought groundbreaking visibility to lesbian lives.
-After the publication of Eye to Eye in 1979, Biren developed a slideshow, "Lesbian Images in Photography, 1850 to the Present," also known as "The Dyke Show," intending to publicize the book, and toured the country presenting it to women-only audiences.
-"The Dyke Show" was a two and a half hour presentation on female photographers who Biren suspected to be lesbians, including Clementina Hawarden, Frances Benjamin Jonhston, Alice Austen, and Berenice Abbott.
-Several images from the Dyke Show were sourced from the Library of Congress collections, which Biren photographed surreptitiously in the bathrooms; the slideshow included sections on patterns and indicators of lesbianism in photography, hoping to increase visibility.
+In the 1970s, Biren toured the United States, photographing lesbians at women's events ranging from the Michigan Womyn's Music Festival, anti-Ku Klux Klan demonstrations, writing workshops, sporting events, lesbian-separatist communities, and pride parades.
+Her books Eye to Eye: Portraits of Lesbians (1979) and Making a Way: Lesbians Out Front (1987) brought visibility to lesbian lives.
+She has also photographed notable lesbians such as Kitty Tsui, Sarah Schulman, Shay Youngblood, Barbara Smith, Cherríe Moraga, and Hattie Gossett, as well as events like the Gay Games, the Seneca Women's Encampment for a Future of Peace and Justice, and Christopher Street Liberation Day.

-Biren's first ever book was titled Eye to Eye: Portraits of Lesbians (1979) and it was considered a revolutionary work for its era.
+Biren's first book, Eye to Eye: Portraits of Lesbians (1979), was considered a revolutionary work for its era.
 The book showcased Biren's collection of photographs that she took of lesbians from different backgrounds and ages in the United States living their daily lives.
-Photographs that were included in her book were of lesbians in their homes embracing each other, raising a family together, and showing that they were in love.
-Alongside the photographs, Biren included their names and writings of their personal stories of their everyday lives.
-The book was republished in 2021 by Anthology Editions with additional essays from artist and writer Tee Corinne, former World Cup soccer player Lori Lindsey, and photographer Lola Flash.
-She has also photographed notable lesbians such as Kitty Tsui; Sarah Schulman; Shay Youngblood; and Kitchen Table Press co-founders Barbara Smith, Cherríe Moraga, and Hattie Gossett, as well as events like the Gay Games, the Seneca Women's Encampment for a Future of Peace and Justice, and Christopher Street Liberation Day.

-Biren's vision for her book was to change the way society viewed lesbians and to allow lesbians to see themselves being represented in a book.
-The publication of her book helped with the revolution of the lesbian movement that was occurring in the 1970s and 1980s allowing her to travel to bookstores that sold her work and even universities that requested Biren to give presentations about her book and to describe her writing and filming process as a lesbian feminist photographer.
+Photographs included lesbians in their homes embracing each other, raising a family together, and showing love.
+Alongside the photographs, Biren included their names and personal stories of their lives.
+Biren's vision for her book was to change the way society viewed lesbians and to allow lesbians to see themselves represented.
+The publication of her book allowed her to travel to bookstores and universities that requested Biren give presentations about her book and describe her writing and filming process as a lesbian feminist photographer.
+The book was republished in 2021 by Anthology Editions with additional essays from artist Tee Corinne, soccer player Lori Lindsey, and photographer Lola Flash.